stanlygomes/ComplianceBot/Vijay/data-and-records-governance-policy.md

 1. This Data and Records Governance Policy will be reviewed and updated periodically to reflect changes in regulatory requirements, technology advancements, and business needs.
 2. Employees are responsible for staying informed of policy revisions and complying with the most current version available.

-Adherence to this Data and Records Governance Policy is mandatory for all employees of [Company Name].
+Adherence to this Data and Records Governance Policy is mandatory for all employees of Wolfgang.
 Failure to comply may result in disciplinary action up to and including termination.
 If employees have any questions or concerns regarding this policy, they should contact the Compliance Department for guidance and clarification.